-25 §20-2A-10.

-26 (a) Any law enforcement officer who obtains, by any means authorized by this chapter, knowledge of the contents of 27

-1 a wire or electronic communication, or evidence derived from 2 the communication, may disclose the contents, or evidence 3 derived, to another law enforcement officer if the disclosure 4 is appropriate to the proper performance of the official 5 duties of the officer making or receiving the disclosure.

-6 (b) Any law enforcement officer who obtains, by any 7 means authorized by this chapter, knowledge of the contents of 8 a wire or electronic communication, or evidence derived from 9 the communication, may use the contents, or evidence derived, 10 if the use is appropriate to the proper performance of the 11 official duties of the officer.

-(c) Any individual who receives, by any means 12 13 authorized by this chapter, information concerning a wire or electronic communication, or evidence derived from the 14 communication, may disclose the contents of the communication, 15 or evidence derived from the communication, while giving 16 17 testimony in any proceeding held under the authority of the 18 United States, this state, or a political subdivision of this 19 state.
+- (a) Any law enforcement officer who obtains, by any means authorized by this chapter, knowledge of the contents of a wire or electronic communication, or evidence derived from the communication, may disclose the contents, or evidence derived, to another law enforcement officer if the disclosure is appropriate to the proper performance of the official duties of the officer making or receiving the disclosure. - (b) Any law enforcement officer who obtains, by any means authorized by this chapter, knowledge of the contents of a wire or electronic communication, or evidence derived from the communication, may use the contents, or evidence derived, if the use is appropriate to the proper performance of the official duties of the officer. - (c) Any individual who receives, by any means authorized by this chapter, information concerning a wire or electronic communication, or evidence derived from the communication, may disclose the contents of the communication, or evidence derived from the communication, while giving testimony in any proceeding held under the authority of the United States, this state, or a political subdivision of this state.

-(d) No privileged wire or electronic communication intercepted in according with, or in violation of, this chapter shall lose its privileged character.

-(e) When an investigative officer, while engaged in intercepting wire or electronic communications in a manner authorized by the chapter, intercepts communications relating to an offense other than those specified in the intercept order, the contents of, and evidence derived from the

-1 communication, may be disclosed or used as provided by 2 subsection (a) and (b).
-The contents of, and any evidence derived from the communication may be used under subsection 3 (c) when a judge of competent jurisdiction finds, on a 4 5 subsequent application, that the contents were otherwise intercepted in accordance with the provision of this Chapter.
-6 7 The subsequent application shall be made as soon as practicable.
-8
+- 1 (d) No privileged wire or electronic communication 2 intercepted in accordance with, or in violation of, this 3 chapter shall lose its privileged character. - (e) When an investigative officer, while engaged in intercepting wire or electronic communications in a manner authorized by this chapter, intercepts communications relating to an offense other than those specified in the intercept order, the contents of, and evidence derived from the communication, may be disclosed or used as provided by subsection (a) and (b).
+The contents of, and any evidence derived from the communication may be used under subsection (c) when a judge of competent jurisdiction finds, on a subsequent application, that the contents were otherwise intercepted in accordance with this chapter.
+The subsequent application shall be made as soon as practicable.

-(a) In January of each year, any judge who has issued an order, or an extension of an order, pursuant to Section 20-2A-5 that expired during the preceding year, or who has denied approval of an intercept order during the preceding year, shall report to the Administrative Office of the United States Courts all of the following:

-16 (1) The fact that an order or extension was sought.

-(2) The kind of order or extension sought.

-18 (3) The fact that the order or extension was granted19 as applied for, was modified, or was denied.
+- (a) On or before January 31 of each year, any judge who has issued an order, or an extension of an order, pursuant to Section 20-2A-5 that expired during the preceding year, or who has denied approval of an intercept order during the preceding year, shall report to the Administrative Office of the United States Courts all of the following: - (1) The fact that an order or extension was sought. - (2) The kind of order or extension sought. - (3) The fact that the order or extension was granted as applied for, was modified, or was denied.

-20 (4) The period of intercepts authorized by the order21 and the number and duration of any extensions of the order.

-(5) The offense specified in the order, application,or extension.
+- 1 (4) The period of intercepts authorized by the order 2 and the number and duration of any extensions of the order. - 3 (5) The offense specified in the order, application, 4 or extension.